411963ar/Diabetes-Prediction-Application/README.md

 # Diabetes-Prediction-Application
 The Diabetes Prediction application is a graphical user interface that takes user inputs as female patient's values for Pregnancies,Glucose,BloodPressure,SkinThickness,Insulin,BMI,DiabetesPedigreeFunction,Age and predict if a patient is Diabetic or not Diabetic.
-#  Diabetes Prediction Web App

-A Streamlit-based web application to predict whether a person is diabetic based on health parameters.

 # Try It Live